streamx-hub/streamx-blueprints/services/processing/external-references-rewriter/README.md

 - `streamx.blueprints.external-references-rewriter.html-external-resource-url-exclusions-pattern`
-A comma-separated list of regular expressions used to exclude certain external resource URLs (such as images) from processing.
+  A regex pattern to exclude certain URLs (such as images) from being processed.
 Optional — this setting further filters the URLs found by the XPath selectors, limiting which resources are processed.